The Truth About Hammock Camping: Claim #1 – Hammocks Are Lighter Than Tents

 Claim #1: Hammocks are lighter than tents.

 The Truth Is: A simple, gathered-end hammock can indeed be light, but to be compared with a tent, you’ve got to add a bug net and a protective rain fly.
 Hammocks also require adequate suspension and tree-saving straps.
 The ounces really add up, especially considering that most hammocks are designed for only one occupant.
-All-in-one, purpose-made camping hammocks can be some of the heaviest camping kits available, rivaling three-person tents (the 3-person Tentsile hammock, pictured above, is a whopping 40 lbs/18 kg!).
-If you routinely share a tent with a partner, you can almost divide the weight (tent, poles, rain fly, ground sheet, stakes, etc.) equally between you, which further reduces the pack weight of the shelter.
+All-in-one, purpose-made camping hammocks can be some of the heaviest camping kits available, rivaling three-person tents.
+If you routinely share a tent with a partner, there are only limited comparable hammock equivalents.

 Here are some of the heaviest* kits (hammocks with bug net, tarp, and suspension):